Fractal Elasticity along the straight line curve.

 Fractal Elasticity - along the straight line curve.

 I produced the following diagrams to do just that and to demonstrate the change in fractal elasticity as the fractal developments.
-The above diagram shows constant elasticity, and the below variable elasticity along the straight (log) curve.
+The above diagram shows constant elasticity and the below variable elasticity along the straight (log) curve.

 Cost Elasticity

-What I take from this is that 'we' are insensitive to cost in the early stages of development.
-As we develop, we become more cost sensitive.
+What I take from this is that we are insensitive to cost in the early stages of development.
+As we develop, we become more cost-sensitive.
 More on this later.

 For more, take a look at these diagrams (2012).